bagustris/disertasi-ser/s3_note.md

 Idea: concurrent speech and emotion recognition
 Desc: Currently speech recognition and emotion recognition is two separated research areas.
 Researcher build and improve performance of speech recognition and emotion recognition independently such as works done by (\cite{}, \cite{}, and \cite{}).
 The idea is simple, both emotion and text (output of speech recognition) can be extracted from speech by using the same features.
 Given two labels, transcription and emotion, two tasks can be done simulatenously: speech recognition and emotion recognition by training acoustic features to map both text and emotion label.

-idea for speech emotion recognition from acoustic and text features
+idea for speech emotion recognition from acoustic and text features:
 1. train speech corpus with given transcription --> output: predicted VAD (3 values)
 2. obatin VAD score from speech transcription --> output: predicted VAD (3 values)
 3. Feed all 6 variables into DNN with actual VAD value